Dhiraj Kandel

 Course selection is one of the biggest factors affecting the success rate of Canada study permits for Nepali students.
 Visa officers want to understand why the student needs that specific program in Canada.
 The course should connect with at least one of these areas: previous education, work experience, career goals, family business plans, or Nepal’s job market relevance.

-Students should also make sure their college or university is a Designated Learning Institution (DLI).
+Students should also make sure their college or university in Canada is a Designated Learning Institution (DLI).
 For most post-secondary study permit applications, students may also need a Provincial Attestation Letter or Territorial Attestation Letter, depending on the latest IRCC rules and exemptions for 2026.

 Financial documents should show: